dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 - Go to this URL:  https://cloud.getdbt.com/coalesce-workshop-signup
   - If you are already signed into dbt Cloud, sign out first!
   - Enter your first name and last name
-  - Choose the “Exploring a dbt Mesh implementation with dbt Explorer” option.
+  - Choose the **Exploring a dbt Mesh implementation with dbt Explorer** option.
+  - Enter the password provided by the workshop facilitator
-- Agree to the terms of service and click the “Complete Registration” button.
-Wait about 30 seconds, and you’ll be in the dbt Cloud project for this course, already connected to a data warehouse!
+- Agree to the terms of service and click the **Complete Registration** button.
+- Wait about 30 seconds, and you’ll be in the dbt Cloud project for this course, already connected to a data warehouse!

 ## Get and overview of your project and view the status of your latest runs